 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark wh ether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A ict).
-Yes 🗆 No 🗵 directors and executive officers may be affiliates) at June 30, 2013, which was the last business day of the registrant's most recently completed second fiscal quarter was approximately \$57.1 million based on the closing price of \$12.00 for one share of common stock, as reported on The Nasdaq Global Market on June 28, 2013.
+Large accelerated filer Accelerated filer X Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the registrant's common equity held by non-affiliates of the registrant (assuming for purposes of this computation only that the directors and executive officers may be affiliates) at June 30, 2014, which was the last business day of the registrant's most recently completed second fiscal quarter was approximately \$111.6 million based on the closing price of \$17.21 for one share of common stock, as reported on The Nasdaq Global Market on June 30, 2014.